Rochester Cathedral Ceremony

 In the case of emergency or for any reason you are sure to miss the ceremony do not panic.
 Log a call with the i-zone and we will contact you after the ceremonies regarding the option of deferral.

 You are able to defer/postpone graduation and attend another event generally within a year.
 If you choose to defer, this can only occur once you have received your invitation.
-It is at the discretion of the Graduation and Events Office as to which date you may defer to.
+It is at the discretion of the Graduation Team as to which date you may defer to.

 To update your details or request a deferral please contact i-zone on 01227 782222 or email firstname.lastname@example.org